-Welcome to University of Wisconsin Law School!
-This web page has been designed to help adjunct faculty become familiar with the administrative rules and processes relevant to teaching.
-If you have questions, concerns, or exigencies not covered in the information below, please contact Associate Dean Kevin Kelly
+Welcome to the University of Wisconsin Law School!
+This online manual covers administrative and academic topics relevant to teaching at UW Law.
+If you have questions or concerns not covered in the manual, please contact Associate Dean Kevin Kelly

 Table of Contents